GeminiCCCC/SystemDesign/Concurrent.md

 ## 5. use Rate Limiter (for controlling the access for one user)

 ## 6. before the peak event happens, downgrade unnecessary services, like comments, history data etc...  by returning some pre-defined data directly w/o querying backend DB

+## 7. windows by ddefault provide port 1024-5000 to TCP/IP and will recycle them after 4 minutes, if there are many concurrent connection, it will used up all ports, then request will fail, to fix this. go to regedit, add MaxUserPort=65534 and TCPTimedWaitDelay=30 to HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters